wendyverdonk93/docs/content/tools/email-template/_index.md

 {{< details title="Using @tokens@" >}}

-To save time, you can use @tokens@ to auto-fill personalized details into emails, e.g.:
+To save time, you can use @tokens@ to auto-fill personalized details into emails.

-- Order amount
-- Customer's first and last name
-- Payment method
-- Order description

 Follow these steps: